Guest Post from Mary Shomon

-If you’ve been bitten by the home-makeover or spring cleaning bug, be aware that many home furnishings materials, products, and accessories are made of known hormone disruptors — also known as endocrine disruptors — that can negatively impact your health.
+If you’ve been bitten by the home-makeover or spring cleaning bug, be aware that many home furnishing materials, products, and accessories are made of known hormone disruptors — also known as endocrine disruptors — that can negatively impact your health.

 Don’t let your home make you sick — be on the lookout for endocrine disruptors in and around your home, and avoid them diligently.
 For anyone with a thyroid condition or a family member who has one, here are some important points to take into consideration before undertaking a redecorating/renovation project, to arm your home against unwanted chemical invaders.

 Thyroid-Friendly Kitchen Products

 In the kitchen, get rid of your Teflon pans, especially if they are old or flaking.
 The toxin PFOA is used to make Teflon, and studies have found that the chemical may harm the immune system, liver and thyroid and cause raise cholesterol levels in children.
 In addition to various health concerns, studies have found that thyroid function is affected in PFOA-exposed people, with the effects even at moderate levels of exposure.
 If you love non-stick pans, check out Cuisinart’s PFOA-free Green Gourmet line of anodized steel nonstick pans.

 In the bathroom, make sure that you avoid products that include the antibacterial triclosan.
 Triclosan is a thyroid-disrupting chemical, and is found in some hand sanitizers, soaps, shampoos, and even toothpastes.
 Switch to triclosan-free products to minimize exposure.